A Guide to Winning an Appeal in Probate Court

 As with most legal matters that end up in court, one or more parties is likely to be dissatisfied when the court issues its final ruling, leading them to ask: Can you appeal a probate decision?
 Or, conversely, how can you best defend the court’s decision in your favor if another party appeals?

 Probate court appeals can be complicated.
 First of all, not every decision can be appealed; certain criteria must be met if you hope to successfully appeal a probate court decision.
 Furthermore, the time to appeal is limited.
-It is important to remember that winning an appeal in probate court – either as the appellant or the respondent – is anything but easy.
-It helps to have a lawyer with ample appellate experience, ingenuity and a nuanced understanding of probate, trust and estate law.
+Because winning an appeal in probate court – either as the appellant or the respondent – is anything but easy, it helps to have a lawyer with ample appellate experience, ingenuity and a nuanced understanding of probate, trust and estate law.

 In this article, we will go over how to appeal a probate court decision in California, what it takes to successfully appeal a probate court decision, the types of probate decisions that can be appealed, and the time limits for bringing a probate appeal.

 The short answer to whether you can appeal a probate decision is that it depends.
 If you can answer “yes” to all the questions below, and if you act promptly, you most likely can appeal the probate court decision.
 But, to be sure, you will want to discuss your case with an experienced probate appeals attorney.

 Has the Probate Court Issued a Final Order?